-In our Geek Bench 5 test, the Ryzen 7 CPU falls behind comprehensively in both the multicore and single-core tests.
+In our Geek Bench 5 test, the Ryzen 7 CPU falls behind comprehensively in multi-core and single-core tests.
 The i5 12600K gets a major boost with the DDR5 Memory over the DDR4 counterpart.

 So in productivity benchmarks, we see a clear winner in the i5 12600K.
-We can conclude that the i5 12600K is indeed much better for rendering-based work both in multicore and single-core performance, in comparing i5 12600K vs Ryzen 7 5800x.
-This doesn’t surprise us with the 10 cores and 16 threads on this CPU, and the heavy and light tasks being shared among the P and E cores.
+We can conclude that the i5 12600K is much better for rendering-based work in multicore and single-core performance in comparing the i5 12600K vs Ryzen 7 5800x.
+This doesn’t surprise us with the 10 cores and 16 threads on this CPU and the heavy and light tasks being shared among the P and E cores.

 Let’s compare the temperatures and power draws of the two CPUs

 under load.
-We’ll be using the same test bench as the one used for the gaming benchmarks with the same cooler (Corsair iCue H115i Elite Capellix) in both systems for fair testing.
-Generally, you should read our Coolers For i5-12600k Guide for best ones.
+We’ll use the same test bench as the one used for the gaming benchmarks with the same cooler (Corsair iCue H115i Elite Capellix) for fair testing.

 Not much difference in terms of temperatures and power draw.
 Both the CPUs remained under reasonable temperatures on heavy load and drew around the same amount of power under loads as well.

 You don’t have to spend a premium on DDR4 Memory.
-Nonetheless, you will have no other choice but to buy a Z690 motherboard if you want to run one of the Alder Lake CPUs in your system, as the cheaper H610, B660, and H670 motherboards are yet to be launched, later in 2022.
-Read more on Motherboards For i5-12600k here.
+Nonetheless, you will have no other choice but to buy a Z690 motherboard if you want to run one of the Alder Lake CPUs in your system, as the cheaper H610, B660, and H670 motherboards are yet to be launched later in 2022.

 Frequently Asked Questions